IngridKJ/momentum_balance_inertia/README.md

   successfull attempt at MMS with static momentum balance equation.
 * [dynamic_2D_model](./dynamic_2D_model.py) is for dynamic momentum balance (2D).
 * [dynamic_3D_model](./dynamic_3D_model.py) is for dynamic momentum balance (3D).

+At least the bottom two are very close to being deprecated.
+Now I have soon finalized verifying the 3D version of the refactored model, and after that they will be removed.

 ## Sanity check
 Before the convergence rates for the dynamic momentum balance were as expected, a